OleksiyPolonka/js-algorithm/README.md

-To run code run the following command in terminal:
+To run the code, open your terminal and execute the following command:
 ```
   npm run start
 ```